Storey Jackson

-Storey Jackson (born April 8, 1998) is an American professional football linebacker for the San Antonio Brahmas of the United Football League (UFL).
+Storey Jackson (born April 8, 1998) is an American professional football linebacker for the Columbus Aviators of the United Football League (UFL).
 He played college football at Liberty University.

 Early life

 Jackson attended Olathe North High School, where he lettered in football, basketball and baseball.

 He enrolled at Hutchinson Community College.
-In two seasons, he appeared in 19 games as a defensive back, making 81 tackles and one interception.
+In two seasons, he appeared in 19 games as a defensive back.
+His sophomore year he played safety and led the team with 75 tackles and one interception.
 As a junior in 2019, he transferred to Prairie View A&M University.
-He was switched to linebacker, tallying 72 tackles (8.5 for loss) and four sacks.
+He was switched to linebacker, tallying 72 tackles (8.5 for loss) and four sacks while only playing 8 out of 10 games.
 In 2020, the Southwestern Athletic Conference announced that it would not play fall sports due to the COVID-19 pandemic.
 As a senior in the SWAC shortened spring season in 2021, he had 50 tackles (8.5 for loss), 2 sacks, 2 forced fumbles, 2 fumble recoveries and one interception.
 In a schedule with three games, he led the nation in tackles-per-game (16.7).
 In 2021, he transferred to Liberty University.
 As a fifth-year senior, he appeared in 13 games with 12 starts and became the leader of the defense.
 He posted 102 tackles (13 for loss), seven sacks, one interception and four passes defensed.